Opinion | A government shutdown to protest vaccine mandates? Welcome to today’s GOP.

 By contrast, vaccine mandates for private companies have plurality support.
 Staging a government shutdown over this policy would be a great way to boost its popularity.

 But obviously, this is not aimed at a broad mainstream audience.
-It’s aimed at the base and the right wing media apparatus.
+It’s aimed at the base and the right-wing media apparatus.
 You can see this in the unhinged rhetoric of Republicans making this stand:

 Of course, the policy also would allow for employees to get regular testing, not vaccines.
 And the point is to do all we can to prevent the spread of a pandemic that continues to kill nearly 1,000 Americans per day.